Airlines struggle during coronavirus pandemic with grounded fleets

 “Airlines want to keep their aircraft as close as they can to their hub airports because they can maintain them and get them back into the air relatively quickly,” said Sergio Fernandez, IATA’s Europe regional director of airport, passenger, cargo and security.

 Grounded aircraft at Delta’s biggest hub, Hartsfield-Jackson Airport in Atlanta, are sitting idle on taxiways.
-Likewise, American has a growing fleet of grounded planes sitting at a smaller airport in Tulsa, Oklahoma, according to the report.
+Likewise, American has a growing fleet of grounded planes sitting at a smaller airport in Tulsa, Oklahoma, according to IATA's report.

 As more airports transition into parking lots, cash-strapped airlines are left to face parking charges at some airports around the world.